Are You Eligible For FMLA at Dollar General?

 Family and Medical Leave Act (FMLA) is a federal labor statute that enables entitled employees to take unpaid, job-cushioned leave to take care of themselves or their family members due to a grave medical condition and take time off after giving birth adopting a child.

 While FMLA is labor law, not all workers are eligible.
-To qualify for the FMLA leave at Dollar General, you must meet the following criteria:
+To qualify for the , you must meet the following criteria:

 - Work for a covered employer for at least 12 months before applying for the leave